Operation Napoleon: Production

 Production for the film started in 2021.

 Reception

 Audience viewership

 The filmed opened the premiered in Iceland on 3 February 2023 and by May 2023, it was the second most viewed domestic made film in Iceland for the year.

 Critical response

 Salvör Gullbrá Þórarinsdóttir at Heimildin gave the film three stars, calling it a "Professionally braided Hollywood-flick on an Icelandic glacier".

+Sequel

+In November 2025, Operation Napoleon – Tears of the Wolf, a sequel to Operation Napoleon, was filming in Finland, Iceland, and Germany.